MoritzPatek/MoritzPatek/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on software for the austrian goverment
+- 🔭 I’m currently working on the backend of the commercial project "Babyelefant"
-- 🌱 I’m currently learning about machine leaning and neural networks
+- 🌱 I’m learning frontend developemnt and about AI

 ## About me
 - I'm a full stack developer